Star-Studded Musical Nights in New York

 Curtains up!

-Fred Plotkin, world-famous opera expert and gastronome, has curated a cultured and pleasurable visit to his home town that will include three operas, two concerts, great food and time for pursuing your own interests.
-Hear established stars and discover new ones in this immersion into the classics (La Forza del Destino, Roméo et Juliette, Madama Butterfly) at the Metropolitan Opera.
-Go to the Laffont Grand Finals concert as the top young singers compete for prizes.
-Attend the New York Philharmonic in its newly refurbished home for a program of works by Mozart, Beethoven and Mendelssohn.
+Fred Plotkin, world-famous opera expert and gastronome, has curated a cultured and pleasurable visit to his home town that will include four operas, one concert, great food and time for pursuing your own interests.
+Hear established stars and discover new ones in this immersion into the classics (Le Nozze di Figaro and Il Barbiere di Siviglia) and new productions of Antony and Cleopatra and Salome at the Metropolitan Opera.
+Attend the New York Philharmonic in its newly refurbished home for a program that features Renée Fleming.
 Learn from opera expert Fred Plotkin, who will also select menus and wines for fine dining in some of New York’s best restaurants.

 Trip Details